lebedovskiy/django-vuejs-vuex-template/README.md

 pip install -r requirements.txt

 ```
-Now you can run develop or production mod:
+Now you can run develop or production mode:

 ``` bash
 # serve with hot reload at localhost:8080